murselkaradas/ImagingPreProcess/README.md

 # ImagingPreProcess
  2P imaging preprocess functions I used in RinbergLab

+This preprocessing packages is written to analyze odor and light stimulation responses of mitral/tufted cells and glomeruli.
+I have inherited some parts  from Hirofumi Nakayama's imaging analysis packages (check  https://github.com/olfa-lab/2P_Pipeline and https://github.com/hirofuminakayama/Imaging).

-It relies on the following packages:
+Most of analysis relies on the following packages:

 NORMCorre: This package is used for motion correction. https://github.com/flatironinstitute/NoRMCorre